-All employees in the bargaining unit shall receive a General Salary Increase (GSI) as follows:

-- a) For fiscal year 2014/2015 and effective July 1, 2014, all bargaining unit employees in active pay status, or on leave as of that date, shall have their individual salary rate increased by three (3.0%) percent. - b) For fiscal year 2015/2016 and effective July 1, 2015, all bargaining unit employees in active pay status, or on leave as of that date, shall have their individual salary rate increased by two (2.0%) percent. - c) For fiscal year 2016/2017 and effective July 1, 2016, all bargaining unit employees in active pay status, or on leave as of that date, shall have their individual salary rate increased by two (2.0%) percent.
+- An employee shall be assigned to a rate within the open salary range appropriate to his/her classification. - All employees in the bargaining unit shall receive a General Salary Increase (GSI) as follows: - a.
+For fiscal year 2017/2018 and effective July 1, 2017, Effective October 1, 2021, all bargaining unit employees in active pay status; (or on leave;) as of that date shall have their individual salary rate increased by three and eleven one hundred four percent (3.11 4%). - b.
+For fiscal year 2018/2019 and effective July 1, 2018, all bargaining unit employees in active pay status, or on leave as of that date shall have their individual salary rate increased by three percent (3.0%). - e.
+For fiscal year 2019/2020 and effective July 1, 2019, all bargaining unit employees in active pay status, or on leave as of that date shall have their individual salary rate increased by three percent (3.0%).